 Substantial heterogeneity was observed within the guild of inulin responders (Fig. 3F, S7B,C).
 Bacteroides acidifaciens and unclassified Facelibaculum showed transient dynamics with quick rise and drop in their relative and absolute abundances, which correspond to and may explain the undershoot dynamics of biodiversity (Fig. 2B).
 By contrast, the relative and absolute abundances of unclassified Muribaculaceae increased continuously and remained high throughout the entire period of study.
 Except for Shanghai mice, the total bacterial density reached local maximum rapidly within 1-3 days (Fig. 3C), suggesting that these responders may compete for inulin after the gut microbiota has reached its temporary maximum load.
 The within-guild competition was supported by the gLV-based inference of bacterial interactions (Fig. 3G), where unclassified Muribaculaceae negatively impact growth of Bacteroides acidifaciens and unclassified Facaelibaculum (highlighted in red).
-This activation-then-competition mechanism found in vivo was also observed in a synthetic community of two auxotrophic yeast strains under high amino acid supplementation.
+This activation-then-competition mechanism found in vivo was also observed in a synthetic community of two auxotrophic yeast strains under high amino acid supplementation [38].

 Compared to inulin, the guild of resistant starch responders plays much less dominant role in shaping the overall response of gut microbiota (Fig. S8A).
 In Hunan and Shanghai mice, the total density of other bacteria, despite not inferred as responders, increased sharply to higher levels than that of the responders.
-One possibility of this seemingly counterintuitive result might be an uneven distribution of a large number of resistant starch-degrading bacteria in the baseline community across vendors, such that the responders showing mild effect in specific vendors did not pass the significance test.
+One possibility of this seemingly counterintuitive result might associated with the character of resistant starch, a fiber that many bacteria have the ability to utilize [11], such that no specific starch-degrading bacteria could be universally detected among four vendors.
 Nonetheless, we found similar trends, as observed in the inulin-group mice, for the dynamics of unclassified Muribaculaceae and unclassified Faecalibaculum (Fig. S8B): the absolute abundance of the former bacteria showed gradual but continued increase, while that of the latter bacteria showed a quick rise-and-drop pattern.
 GLV-based inference further suggests that the observed dynamics may be driven by mutual inhibition between the two taxa (Fig. S8C).